 @ as a prefix in c# programming language.

 If you observe above c# example, we used a class keyword as a variable name (@class) by including

 @ as a prefix.

-When we execute above program we will get the result like as shown below.
+When you execute the above program you will get the result as shown below.

-In c#, Keywords are differentiated as a two types, those are
+In c#, Keywords are differentiated as two types, those are

-Following table lists the available reserved keywords in c# programming language.
+The following table lists the available reserved keywords in the c# programming language.

 |virtual||typeof||uint||ulong||out (generic modifier)|